DecisiveAI/mdai-docs/src/install/local/quick-start.md

 2. Validate, locally, that the MDAI Cluster is a great tool for your telemetry management needs.
 3. Fall in love with us and our solution before you install in the cloud.

-__*NOTE: Future MDAI Cluster versions will include a CLI for a streamlined, wizard-like installation process.
-We value your patience as we enhance our backend operations.*__

 ## Getting Started

-To begin visualizing your telemetry pipelines using an MDAI Cluster, you will need to complete the following steps:
+To begin visualizing and managing your telemetry pipelines using an MDAI Cluster, you will need to complete the following steps:

 1. 🛠️ Configure it
 2. 🚀 Deploy it (locally)